Family Therapy, MS

 - We ensure that these professionals fulfill professional ethical standards and are reflective.

-In order to achieve this broad goal, the UMB-FT offers learning opportunities that include: (i) counseling and family therapy courses that cover the family therapy knowledge content; (ii) experiential exercises in classroom settings that mirror real family therapy situations; (iii) a three semester internship placement at a community agency that serves families in an urban setting; (iv) the integration of theory and practice in a culminating capstone/portfolio product.
+In order to achieve this broad goal, the UMass Boston Family Therapy program offers learning opportunities that include: (i) counseling and family therapy courses that cover the family therapy knowledge content; (ii) experiential exercises in classroom settings that mirror real family therapy situations; (iii) a three semester internship placement at a community agency that serves families in an urban setting; (iv) the integration of theory and practice in a culminating capstone/portfolio product.

-For online students only: If you are applying to the online version of this program, please be aware that the start term should be summer on your application (e.g. Summer 2012).
-If you put start term fall (e.g. Fall 2012), you will be taking summer courses as a non-degree student which means you will not be eligible for financial aid until the fall semester.
+For online students only: If you are applying to the online version of this program, please be aware that the start term should be summer on your application (e.g. summer 2014).
+If you put start term fall (e.g. fall 2014), you will be taking summer courses as a non-degree student which means you will not be eligible for financial aid until the fall semester.
 The starting term and program cannot be changed once you submit the application.
 Thank you.